mihalw/detect-sentiment-in-cloud/README.md

-Detecting sentiment from messages in various languages.
+Using AWS to detect sentiment from messages in different languages.